frdedynamics/hvl_robotics_website/_pages/dat160/DAT160-lab2.md

 This project is very close to your assigments so re-use them as much as possible!

 <div class="notice--warning">
-<h4>Requirements: </h4>
+<h3>Requirements: </h3>
-<p>The wall follower should find a wall and then drive in parallel to it, using the LiDAR sensor topic (/scan) to ensure the robot is not straying off and to reorient itself when hitting a corner.
+<h4>The wall follower should find a wall and then drive in parallel to it, using the LiDAR sensor topic (/scan) to ensure the robot is not straying off and to reorient itself when hitting a corner.
 A special case you will also need to take care off is when the wall suddenly stops you need to program a behavior which moves the robot to the other side of the wall so that it can continue with the normal wall following.
 For moving the robot create a publisher for the /cmd_vel topic.
 Inside the control loop use a state variable to define which "mode" the navigation is in and switch between different control "modes".
-Don't hesitate to measure the maze and make small schematics to help you with the logic. </p>
+Don't hesitate to measure the maze and make small schematics to help you with the logic. </h4>
 </div>

 ### Test and tweak your script